spikemycoffee/MarketBook/README.md

 - [ ] Users can search for houses brought by groups to invest
 - [ ] Account verification with legal documents
 - [ ] Suggest friends via phone contacts
+- [ ] Integrate Attom api to search for points of interest / schools / neighbord

 ### 2. Screen Archetypes